ankitmody/CSC-517-Slack-Bot/BOT.md

 3. Sub Flows

-   [S1] User writes "I want to create a repository XYZ".
+   [S1] User writes "I want an example on how to create a repository".
+   [S2] Bot asks the user to enter a repository name.
    [S3] Bot will ask the user if he wants to execute the curl command.

 4. Alternative Flows